tlswg/tls13-spec/draft-ietf-tls-tls13.md

 psk_auth
 : PSK-only authentication.
 In this mode, the server MUST NOT supply either a Certificate or CertificateVerify message.
+[TODO: Add a signing mode.]

+{::comment}
 psk_sign_auth
 : PSK authentication plus a digital signature from the server.
 In this mode, the server MUST send Certificate ({{certificate}}) and CertificateVerify ({{certificate-verify}}) messages.
+{:/comment}
 {:br}

-In order to accept PSK key establishment, the server sends a "pre_shared_key" extension with the identity and the PSK authentication and key exchange modes that it has selected.
+In order to accept PSK key establishment, the server sends a "pre_shared_key" extension with the selected identity.
-Clients MUST verify that the server's selected_identity is within the range supplied by the client and that the modes are modes it offered.
-If any of these values does not match, the client MUST generate a fatal "illegal_parameter" alert and close the connection.
+Clients MUST verify that the server's selected_identity is within the range supplied by the client and that the "key_share" and "signature_algorithms" extensions are consistent with the indicated ke_modes and auth_modes values.
+If these values are not consistent, the client MUST generate an "illegal_parameter" alert and close the connection.

 If the server supplies an "early_data" extension, the client MUST verify that the server selected the first offered identity.
 If any